iliedorobat/enriching-cultural-heritage-metadata/README.md

-# eCHM: Enriching the cultural heritage metadata using EDM conceptual model
+# eHeritage: Enriching The Digital Representation of The Cultural Heritage Through EDM Event-Centric Approach
-Translating the cultural heritage LIDO dataset into Linked Data using EDM conceptual model
+Translating the Cultural Heritage LIDO dataset into Linked Data using EDM conceptual model